CStan18/skyrim-alchemy-calculator-outer-api/README.md

 1. **Performance**: The application should load and respond to user inputs quickly, with potion calculations completed within seconds.
 2. **Usability**: The interface should be intuitive, requiring minimal instructions for new users to navigate and use the application effectively.
 3. **Scalability**: The backend should be capable of handling an increase in user numbers without significant degradation in performance.
-4. **Security**: User data, if collected, should be stored securely, and the application should be protected against common security threats.

 ### Research and Tool Selection
 Choose additional tools, databases, third-party services, and hosting platforms.